scivey/goosepp/README.md

 #goosepp

-A c++ port of [python-goose](https://github.com/grangier/python-goose), which is itself a port of the [origin Scala Goose project](https://github.com/GravityLabs/goose).
+A c++ port of [python-goose](https://github.com/grangier/python-goose), which is itself a port of the [original Scala Goose project](https://github.com/GravityLabs/goose).

 ## Case study: Jezebel extraction
 `goosepp` takes raw HTML like [this article about Taylor Swift](resources/additional_html/jezebel1.txt) and extracts the most "contenty" text.
 It tries to remove navigation, headers, footers, ads, etc., and outputs the cleaned text of the main content like this: